Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 - significant differences in how the `cipher.h` API is implemented between builds with the full Cipher or only a subset;
 - or more work to apply the simplifications to all of Cipher.

+Prototyping both approaches showed better code size savings and cleaner code with a new internal module.

 ## Specification

 ### MD light